thotypous/mikroe-uhb/README.md

 make && sudo make install
 ```

 This application is compatible both with Python 2.7 and with Python 3.
 The `pyudev` module is required, but will be installed automatically if it is not already present.

-Currently, only Linux is supported.
+### On Windows

+We provide standalone binary releases [here](https://github.com/thotypous/mikroe-uhb/releases).
+Just download the executable and use it.

+### On other operating systems

+Other operating systems were not tested yet, but the tool should work on any OS supported by cython-hidapi, like OSX and FreeBSD.
+Try to run `python setup.py install`.
+If other steps are needed, please contact us so that the documentation can be updated.

 How to use